raulvazquez7/medical-bot/README.md

 The first stage of the pipeline (`scripts/_01_pdf_to_markdown.py`) treats the PDF as a visual document.
 It converts each page into an image and sends the full sequence to a multimodal LLM (Google's Gemini), forcing a structured Markdown output for maximum reliability.

-### Step 2: Context-Aware Chunking from Markdown
+### Step 2: Sentence-Window Chunking Strategy

-The second stage (`scripts/_02_markdown_to_chunks.py`) implements a sophisticated, structure-aware chunking logic.
-It groups content by semantic headers and injects metadata (like medicine name and document path) directly into each chunk to preserve context.
-The system is currently configured with a chunk size of **800 tokens** and an overlap of **100 tokens**, parameters that are centralized for easy experimentation.
+The second stage (`scripts/_02_markdown_to_chunks.py`) implements a state-of-the-art **Sentence-Window Chunking** strategy.
+This method abandons fixed-size chunks in favor of semantic precision:
+1. The Markdown is parsed into its constituent sentences and list items, treating each as a single, atomic fact.
+2. Each sentence is then embedded along with a "window" of N sentences before and after it.
+This provides the embedding model with rich semantic context, allowing the retriever to find the most relevant fact with surgical precision, a method that has proven to dramatically increase retrieval performance in our evaluations.

 ### Step 3: Embedding and Idempotent Vector Storage

 The final ingestion step (`scripts/_03_ingest.py`) is designed for robustness.
-It first cleans any old data for the source document in Supabase, then generates embeddings for the new chunks and uploads them.
+It first cleans any old data for the source document in Supabase, then generates embeddings for the new chunks using a specialized Google model (`gemini-embedding-001`) and uploads them.

 ## The Chatbot Application (`src/app.py`)